What you need to do to get ready for the Customs Declaration Service (CDS) will depend on how you currently make

 Importers using a software provider

-If you use third party software, in addition to the steps outlined for all users, you should:
+If you use supplied software, in addition to the steps outlined for all users, you should:

 - register for CDS using your Government Gateway user ID and password, and authorise your software provider to make declarations on your behalf - you do not need to do this until HMRC or your software provider or agent tells you

 - make sure your provider is working with HMRC to understand the technical requirements for the new system

 - make sure they’re providing you with any software specific updates that may affect your internal processes or policies, or the information you request from customers

 Importers using agents

 If you use an agent to make declarations, you should familiarise yourself with the changes outlined for all users.

 If you’re an agent, depending on how you make declarations on behalf of your customers, you should refer to one of the examples above.
 If you act on behalf of multiple clients, depending on the software you use, you might need to authorise the software for each client.
 Your software developer will be able to help you with this and you should contact them for more information.